What is The National High School Musical Theatre Awards®?

 How many students are participating in NHSMTA?

-An average of 70 students (35 females and 35 males) participate in the program in New York.
-These students were the Best Actress and Best Actor winners of their local competitions.
+An average of 90 students participate in the program in New York.
+These students were selected as nominees by their local competitions to represent their regions.

 Approximately how many high schools are represented?